robot297/JAG_5_2019/grades/Lab 4 Questions.md

   *	Ask user for a month, and snowfall amount, and add this data to HashMap
   *	Check if month is already in HashMap before adding data.
   If so, warn user that they will overwrite data, and ask for confirmation before writing.
+  For month names, assume that all month names will be the full name, with the initial letter capitalized, and will always be spelled the same.
+You may add input validation if you like.

   *	Identify the month with the most snowfall
   *	Add up all of the snowfall amounts and display the total